Toromino/Teemex/README.md

 # Teemex Kernel

 ## What is Teemex?
 Teemex aims to be a lightweight OS kernel, which is easy to understand for human beeings.
+Primarily for learning purposes.

 ## Required Packages
 The following packages are required to build this kernel: